isfarhassan/CS1336-Fundemental-of-C-/Project2/readme.md

-This was the first project for CS 1336, Fundementals of programming in C++.
+This was the second project for CS 1336, Fundementals of programming in C++.

 This is a program that calculates a customer’s monthly bill for a mobile data service.